 Medieval fashion hardly changed under other Carolingian Kings.
-Due to political situation, wars and social disturbances, people had no interest in fashion.
+Due to the political situation, wars and social disturbances, people had no interest in fashion.
 Moreover, clothing was very expensive.
 Only tailors had the permit to sell them.
 Recycling was a normal.
 On the contray, luxury was at its peak at the Court of France at the end of the 13th Century.
 The Bourgeois class (tailors, merchants, etc.) started to display their wealth as well.
 Thus, the Aristorcats in power introduced Sumptuary Laws to keep urban prosperity at bay.
 Sumptuary laws continued to be applied well into the 17th Century!

 Sumptuary Laws Aimed at Regulating Consumption Habits

 Officially, the laws aimed at restraining luxury, extravagance with respect to apparel, food, furniture, etc. However, they served to enforce and reinstate social hierarchies and morals through restrictions on clothing, food and luxury expenditures.
 Instituting these laws permitted easy identification of social rank and privileges.
 No wonder that these laws were often abused for social discrimination and stigmatizing disfavored groups.
 For instance, the Jew hat (more on this in the history of hats).
 Most importantly, for those in power, the laws prevented commoners from imitating the appearance of aristocrats.

 Sometimes sumptuary laws served to favor national products and employment.
 The 1571 Act of Parliament, for instance, served to stimulate the domestic wool production and industry in England.